RafaelCasamaximo/RafaelCasamaximo/README.md

 - ❓ I'm pleased to help whenever I can about Python, C/C++ and Unity!

-- ⚡ Fun fact: I'm willing to join any gameJam team!
+- 🎮 I'm willing to join any gameJam team!

+- ⚡ Fun fact: I was a marketing director between 2020 and 2021 for an IEEE Branch.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">